wsrn829/WheelWorld/README.md

 - Please replace <repository_url> and <project_directory> with the actual URL of your GitHub repository and the name of your project directory, respectively.

-## Any other additional information the staff should know about your project.

- - How it differs from its previous version:
+## Additional Information

+ ### Changes from Previous Version

+- **Architecture Change**:
-   - I converted the previous microservices architecture into a monolithic architecture to reduce costs after deployment.
+  Converted the application from a microservices architecture to a monolithic architecture, reducing deployment costs.

-   - I turned the previous three databases into one also to reduce cost (after deployment).
+- **Database Optimization**:
+  Merged three databases into one, further reducing costs.

+- **Efficient Data Synchronization**:
-   - I replaced polling between microservices with HTTP requests to realize efficient and immediate data synchronization between apps and to reduce cost (after deployment).
+  Replaced polling between microservices with HTTP requests for real-time data synchronization.

+- **New Authentication System**:
-   - I added a whole new authentication system (both frontend Auth and backend Auth) using Django REST API, React, and React hooks (e.g., useContext).
+  Implemented a comprehensive authentication system using Django REST API for the backend and React hooks for frontend state management.

-   - I designed and implemented a responsive Navbar with dropdown lists of all functionalities, a digital clock, and login/logout/register buttons.
-   - I designed and implemented a HomePage with a visually appealing style.
-   - I added mobile responsiveness to every single React page.
+- **Enhanced UI/UX**:
+  Redesigned the homepage, implemented a dynamic Navbar, and added a digital clock and greeting message.

+- **Mobile Responsiveness**:
+  Ensured all pages are fully mobile-responsive, improving the overall user experience on mobile devices.

+- **Code Optimization**:
-   - More importantly, I rewrote and optimized every single line of code to make it a whole new project.
+  Rewrote and optimized every line of code to enhance performance, functionality, and maintainability.